Liu Hui's π algorithm: Iterative algorithm

 He never took π as the average of the lower limit 3.141024 and upper limit 3.142704.
 Instead he suggested that 3.14 was a good enough approximation for π, and expressed it as a fraction $\tfrac{157}{50}$; he pointed out this number is slightly less than the actual value of π.

 Liu Hui carried out his calculation with rod calculus, and expressed his results with fractions.
-However, the iterative nature of Liu Hui's π algorithm is quite clear:
+However, the iterative nature of Liu Hui's π algorithm is quite clear for r=1 unit: